 - Roll two teaspoons of dough into a ball place into one of the mini muffin cups and press down slightly.

 - Place one mini Reese's into each cookie cup and allow cookies to cool in the muffin tin for 5 minutes before transferring to a wire rack.

 - Cool completely before frosting with the Chocolate Buttercream

 I used to rate everything I made on a scale of 1 -4 with 4 being the best and these Reese’s Peanut Butter Cookie Cups earned 4 rolling pins.
 The cookie cup with the mini Reese’s Peanut Butter Cup was delicious, but I think the Chocolate Buttercream was …the icing on the cake, so to speak. haha

-Hand me a tall glass of milk and a couple of these babies and I’m good to go!
+Hand me a tall glass of milk with a couple of these, and I’m good to go!